mehulagg/gitlab/doc/user/project/clusters/add_eks_clusters.md

 1. In the [IAM Management Console](https://console.aws.amazon.com/iam/home), create an **EKS IAM role**.
 This role should exist for Amazon EKS clusters to be able to manage AWS EKS cluster's resources on your behalf.
 To create the IAM role follow the [Amazon EKS cluster IAM role](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html) instructions.
    In addition to the policies that guide suggests, you must also include the `AmazonEKSClusterPolicy` policy for this role in order for GitLab to manage the EKS cluster correctly.
-1. In the [IAM Management Console](https://console.aws.amazon.com/iam/home), create another IAM role.
-This role will be used by GitLab to authenticate with AWS.
+1. In the [IAM Management Console](https://console.aws.amazon.com/iam/home), create another IAM role which will be used by GitLab to authenticate with AWS.
 Follow these steps to create it:
-   1. From the left panel, select **Roles**.
+   1. On the AWS IAM console, select **Roles** from the left panel.
    1. Click **Create role**.
    1. Under `Select type of trusted entity`, select **Another AWS account**.
    1. Enter the Account ID from GitLab into the `Account ID` field.